 About the ARB

 The Assessment Review Board (ARB) is an independent adjudicative tribunal established under the Assessment Act, with a mandate to hear appeals about property assessment and classification.
 The ARB receives appeals on property assessments and property taxes.
-Hearings are scheduled across the province, usually in the municipality where the property is located.
 At the hearing, all parties have the opportunity to present evidence and make arguments.
-The ARB hears these appeals and makes decisions based on the applicable law and the evidence presented at the hearing.
+The ARB hears these appeals and makes decisions based on the applicable law and the evidence that was filed in relation to your assigned schedule of events.

 The provincial government, through the Ministry of Finance, sets the laws regarding property assessment.
 Municipalities are responsible for setting tax rates and collecting property taxes.
 The Municipal Property Assessment Corporation (MPAC) assesses and classifies all properties in Ontario.
 If there is a dispute between a property owner and MPAC, the property owner can file an appeal with the ARB.